OKThomas1/OkThomas1/README.md

 ### Hi there, my name is Thomas and I am a recent graduate with a bachelor's in Computer Science and a minor in Data Science.

-To see the projects I've worked on, check out my [personal website](https://thomasbuchholz.dev) or my [interactive portfolio](https://portfolio.thomasbuchholz.dev/).
+To see the projects I've worked on, check out my [interactive portfolio](https://thomas-buchholz.web.app/).

 ![My GitHub stats](https://github-readme-stats.vercel.app/api?username=OkThomas1&count_private=true&show_icons=true)